llaske/sugarizer-server/README.md

 # Sugarizer Server

-[Sugarizer](https://github.com/llaske/sugarizer) is the open source learning platform based on Sugar that began in the famous One Laptop Per Child project.
+[Sugarizer](https://github.com/llaske/sugarizer) is the open-source learning platform based on Sugar that began in the famous One Laptop Per Child project.

-Sugarizer Server allow deployment of Sugarizer on a local server, for example on a school server, so expose locally Sugarizer as a Web Application.
+Sugarizer Server allows the deployment of Sugarizer on a local server, for example on a school server, so expose locally Sugarizer as a Web Application.
 Sugarizer Server can also be used to provide collaboration features for Sugarizer Application on the network.
 Sugarizer Server could be deployed in a Docker container or on any computer with Node.js 6+ and MongoDB 2.6+.

 ## Running Sugarizer Server